umar-7w4/Distributed-Task-Scheduler/README.md

 ### Project Overview

-The **Distributed Task Scheduler** is a fault-tolerant and scalable distributed system that dynamically assigns tasks to worker nodes.
+The **Distributed Task Scheduler** is a fault tolerant and scalable distributed system that dynamically assigns tasks to worker nodes.
 It uses **Zookeeper** for worker coordination, leader election, and task assignment.
-The system ensures task execution in a distributed environment, with built-in recovery for worker failures.
+The system ensures task execution in a distributed environment, with built in recovery for worker failures.